cool8jay/Theory-of-Fun-for-Game-Design/what-people-are-saying.md

 <hr>

-"A Theory of Fun is a must read for anyone who wants to understand why games are so pervasive today, as it sheds new light into why fun matters in this world, and how ‘play’ makes us truly human."
+"A Theory of Fun is a must read for anyone who wants to understand why games are so pervasive today, as it sheds new light into why fun matters in this world, and how 'play' makes us truly human."

 —Dan Arey, designer on the Jak and Daxter series